TonsOfFun/TonsOfFun.github.io/src/_posts/heroku-scaling.md

 layout: post
 published: false
 title:  Scaling Rails with Puma and Sidekiq on Heroku
+date: 2022-09-11
 datetime: September 11, 2022
-description: Born and raise on the peninsula in the San Francisco Bay Area, I was fortunate to be exposed to both business and technology at a very young age.
+description: Born and raised on the peninsula in the San Francisco Bay Area, I was fortunate to be exposed to both business and technology at a very young age.
 Video games were a huge influence on my interest in computers and programming.
 I used to play games like DOOM, Quake, Hexen, and Duke Nukem 3D at my dad's office with the tech support crew at the end of the work day.
 categories:
     - scaling
 ---